SciBorgs/SciGuides/projects/Java101.md

 Sometimes, we just have a piece of code that we want to run the exact same way some number of times, and we can use for loops for that as well.
 For instance, let's say we want to have a 9 by 9 grid of dashes that we can print.

 For this example, we're going to be working with [strings](/projects/Programming101#data-types), which we haven't done much of thus far.
 The key word for the string type is `String` (note the capital first letter).
-We'll get to why this type is capitalized when others are not, but not right now.
+We'll get to why this type is capitalized when others in [Java102](/projects/Java102).

 Before we get to the implementation, we need to introduce a few new things:
 - String addition